 It is entirely possible that you’ll be buried in rubble if an earthquake is strong enough, and rescuers will be keenly alert to anyone trying to signal for help.
 This is definitely a macabre case of the squeaky wheel gets the grease.

-A safe room is the perfect response to a suspected kidnap or rape attempt. either of these heinous crimes rely on the bad guy getting to you. if they cannot get to you, they cannot kidnap you or rape you.
+A safe room is the perfect response to a suspected kidnap or sexual assault attempt.
+Either of these heinous crimes rely on the bad guy getting to you. if they cannot get to you, they cannot kidnap you or assault you.

 Even a simple safe room with a fortified door will fend off the bad guys long enough for help to arrive or for you to organize a proper defense.

-In a residential setting, some people utilize their bedroom as their safe room and this is perfect for defense against a rape or kidnapping so long as you can lockdown prior to the assailants gaining access.
+In a residential setting, some people utilize their bedroom as their safe room and this is perfect for defense against an assault or kidnapping so long as you can lockdown prior to the assailants gaining access.

 Instead of potentially having to traverse the house to enter the safe room, all you’ll need to do let’s throw the lock on the bedroom door.
 If you sleep with your door closed and locked, you are already way ahead of the game.

 As with any other safe room, you have a few necessary supplies with it.
 Most importantly in this case is a way to defend yourself and a way to contact the outside world to summon assistance.

 Don’t rely on a landline in this case!
 Plenty of clever criminals will set themselves up for success by severing phone lines to cut you off from aid.
 A cell phone is your best bet here for most people, but you might also go with radio or even satellite phones.